cfpb/hmda-platform/README.md

 This repository contains the code for the entirety of the HMDA platform backend.
 This platform has been designed to accommodate the needs of the HMDA filing process by financial institutions, as well as the data management and publication needs of the HMDA data asset.

+The HMDA Platform uses sbt's multi-project builds, each project representing a specific task.
+The platform is an Akka Cluster application that can be deployed on a single node or as a distributed application.
+For more information on how Akka Cluster is used, see the documentation [here](Documents/cluster.md)

 The HMDA Platform is composed of the following modules:

 ### Parser (JS/JVM)